 Maybe you already practice yoga, but are looking for a new type of practice.
 Or maybe you want to add yoga to your exercise program, but want a style that's aligned with your fitness goals.

 Yoga fusion is a great way to experience yoga's benefits combined with those of other fitness activities.

 A well-rounded practice that includes forward bends, back bends, twists, inversions and balancing poses is key.
 While some of us may think of yoga as a peaceful balance between body and mind, some forms can be intense and energizing.

 Whether you’re looking to strengthen your core muscles or incorporate dance into your workout routine, these six yoga fusion styles combine just the right moves to help you achieve your fitness goals.
 While choosing the style that’s right for you, it’s important to work within your own limits.

-Yoga Booty Ballet: This style is as fun as it sounds, since it fuses yoga “booty” sculpting and cardio dance moves to achieve a shapelier bottom.
-Don’t be fooled by this one.
-It’s a vigorous workout and works well for weight loss.
+This style is as fun as it sounds, since it fuses sculpting work taken from yoga and cardio dance moves to achieve a shapelier bottom.
+Don’t be fooled by this one: It’s a vigorous workout and works well for weight loss.

 Like this article?
 You’ll love our weekly newsletter